* Investors await U.S. CPI data due later on Friday

 * Silver on track for biggest weekly gain since July 2016

-(Updates throughout, changes dateline from BENGALURU) JOHANNESBURG, Aug 11 (Reuters) - Gold rose to two-month highs on Friday as investors sought refuge from the uncertainty of escalating security tensions between North Korea and the United States.
+(Updates prices) JOHANNESBURG, Aug 11 (Reuters) - Gold rose to two-month highs on Friday as investors sought refuge from the uncertainty of escalating tensions between North Korea and the United States.
 U.S President Donald Trump warned North Korea again on Thursday not to strike Guam or U.S. allies, saying his earlier threat to unleash "fire and fury" on Pyongyang if it launched an attack may not have been tough enough.

 U.S. gold futures added 0.3 percent to $1,293.

 Elsewhere, global stocks pulled further back from all-time highs, falling for the fourth straight session.
 "Traders should closely watch global equities today, with further falls and risk aversion likely pumping more safe-haven flows into precious metals," said Jeffrey Halley, a senior market analyst at OANDA.
-The dollar slid to an eight-week low against the yen on Friday but was slightly firm against a basket of major currencies.
+The dollar slid to an eight-week low against the yen on Friday.
+The dollar index, which measures its strength against a basket of currencies, was roughly flat.
 The market also awaited U.S. consumer inflation data on Friday that could offer more clues about the pace of the U.S. Federal Reserve's monetary tightening.
 Meanwhile, gold demand in India remained sluggish this week as local prices jumped to their highest in nearly three months and a rally in global prices dampened buying elsewhere in Asia.

 Silver added 0.3 percent to $17.12 per ounce after

 hitting $17.24, its highest since June 14, in the previous session.
-It was on course for an over 5 percent weekly rise, the highest such gain since July 2016.
+It was on course for a weekly rise of more than 5 percent, the highest such gain since July 2016.

-(Reporting by Nithin Prasad and Arpan Varghese in Bengaluru; Editing by Biju Dwarakanath and David Evans)
+(Additional reporting by Nithin Prasad and Arpan Varghese in Bengaluru; Editing by Adrian Croft)